- Knee pain that feels as if it originates under the knee cap

 The rectus femoris muscle can contribute to painful, stiff buckling knees.
 The Professional Choice Knee Support is one of the best knee braces I have used.
 It provides support to weak buckling and painful knees while providing heat to help keep the muscle, ligaments, tendons and joint mobile.
 The two Velcro bands are adjustable and allow you to adjust the compression.
 Although it looks bulky, it is comfortable and was made for people who ride horses who bend and straighten their knees for extended periods of time.
 It does not bind or pinch.
 If you are prone to knee injury and buckling knees I highly recommend this brace.

-Compression Leggings for Quadriceps and Upper Leg Muscle Support
+Compression Leggings for Upper Leg Muscle Support and Compression

 Compression wear is not just preventative wear for exercise.
 Compression wear can also aid in muscle injury support and reduce swelling during recovery time.
 If you are considering compression wear look for graduated compression.
 Graduated compression provides tight compression at the lower end of your limb and gradually decreases compressive force toward the top of the limb.
 This is important for circulation and inflammation reduction.
-The Sub Sports RX Graduated Compression Baselayer Leggings / Tights provide great comfortable compression at a reasonable price.
-The long leggings for men and long leggings or 3/4 leggings for women are a good choice for quad support during exercise or injury recovery.
-To properly support the quadricep muscles the leggings need to not only cover the thigh but must also go down past the knee as the quadricep muscles connect the hip to the knee.
-The Sub Sports RX Graduated Compression Leggings come in all sizes and have a choice of colors.
-Can be worn alone or under pants.
+To support the rectus femoris muscle it is important that you use leggings that go down past the knee so you treat the full length of the muscle.
+Compression leggings for men as well compression leggings for women come in all sizes, have a choice of colors and are available in various price points.
+The leggings can be worn alone or under pants.